 The current building, which is 14,000 square feet, will be expanded to 30,000 square feet, while retaining the historic features of the theater.
 Total estimated costs to build out this vision is $14M.
 In addition to the $1M+ awarded by the State of Maryland, Baltimore Development Corporation, Maryland State Arts Council, and friends of Southwest Partnership have made investments to this project.

-Rendering of the future Lord Baltimore Theater created by Two Point Architecture studio.
+Rendering of a future Lord Baltimore Theater created by Two Point Architecture studio.